biomejs/biome/website/src/content/blog/biome-v1-7.md

 }
 ```

-Run `biome migrate eslint --write` to migrate your _ESLint_ configuration to _Biome_.
+Run `biome migrate eslint --write` to migrate your ESLint configuration to Biome.
+The command overwrites your initial Biome configuration.
+For example, it disables `recommended`.
-This results in the following _Biome_ configuration:
+This results in the following Biome configuration:

 ```json title="biome.json"
 {